aurorarhagen/CMS/README.md

 1. Clone the repo
 2. Run the repo in a code editor
 3. Navigate to the page index.html and right-click to open with Live Server.
 You will now see the homepage in your default web browser

+## Contributing
+This is a school project and I am therefore not looking for contributors at the moment.

 ## Contact